Allaby-lab/PIA/README.txt

 Usage
 ------
 -   Have all PIA scripts and directories in the same directory.
+Note that you cannot run the PIA on multiple FASTA files in the same directory simultaneously.
 -   PIA_inner.pl does the analysis.
 PIA.pl is a wrapper that allows threading.
 To run PIA.pl:
-    >perl PIA.pl -f [input FASTA] -b [input BLAST file] -t [x number of threads] [other options]
+    >perl PIA.pl -f [input FASTA] -b [input BLAST file] -p [taxonomic ID of expected phylogenetic range] -t [number of threads] [other options]
 -   The input FASTA and corresponding input BLAST must have the same headers (sequence names).
 If the FASTA headers are very long, BLAST may crop them.
 Change header names if necessary to prevent this.
 -   To run PIA_inner.pl alone, see notes at the top of PIA_inner.pl.
 -   Outputs will be in [input FASTA]_out/.
     -   The intersects file is the full output.
     -   The summary basic file is a simple list of how many reads were assigned to which phylogenetic intersections.
     -   The log tracks which reads (headers) have been processed.
 Use this to pick up where you left off if the PIA is interrupted.
-It also states when a BLAST hit could not be found in names.dmp.
+It also states when a BLAST hit could not be matched to names.dmp.
     -   The timer states how long PIA.pl took to run.

 Please report any problems to r.cribdon@warwick.ac.uk.